epics-base/pvxs/documentation/overview.rst

 one must obtain the numeric field offset (bit index) and query the BitSet.

-This approach opens the possibility of testing the wrong bit, or more commonly , not enough bits as it requires explicit knowledge of the PVA concept of "compress" bits for the top structure and any intermediate sub-structures.
+This approach opens the possibility of testing the wrong bit, or more commonly , not enough bits as it requires explicit knowledge about the PVA concept of "compress" bits for the top structure and any intermediate sub-structures.

 With PVXS Get completion is notified through an callback functor set with `pvxs::client::GetBuilder::result`.